-The Asset Management Department is responsible for the administration and normal routine maintenance of the Agency’s public housing properties, including scattered sites.
+The Affordable Housing Department is responsible for the administration and normal routine maintenance of the Agency’s affordable housing properties, including scattered sites.
 Through these programs, MDHA owns more than 6,700 units, primarily affordable housing.
 The Agency also manages more than 7,000 vouchers providing stable housing to approximately 30,000 Nashvillians.

 The Area Median Income (AMI) is determined by the U.S. Department of Housing and Urban Development.
 Click below for the 2023 income limits as set by HUD to determine for which properties your household may qualify.

 Carleen Batson Waller Manor is managed by MDHA and serves households earning up to 80% of the Area Median Income.
 In order to qualify for an elderly and disabled property, the head of household must be at least 62 years old or have a disability.
 In most cases, documentation of the disability is required.

 The Metropolitan Development and Housing Agency (MDHA) does not discriminate on the basis of age, race, sex, color, national origin, religion, disability, or any other legally protected status in admission to, access to, or operations of MDHA programs, services, or activities.
 If you need assistance with language interpretation or other accommodation or service, please call 615-252-8599.
 For other questions call 615-252-8464.